mhnaufal/see-plus-plus/README.md

          std::shared_ptr<T> var = std::make_shared<T>();
          std::shared_ptr<T> var2 = var; // allowed here.
 Ref count increase to 2
          ```
    3. _Weak Pointer_
       Similar to shared pointer, but don't have reference count. **Not-owning pointer**.
 Used to _break cyclic shared pointer_, and _"safer" dangling pointer._ Need to be combined with shared pointer so that it can be used and useful.
+Stil same as unique pointer that will be expired when goes out of scope.
          ```c++
          std::weak_ptr<T> weak;
          std::shared_ptr<T> var = std::make_shared<T>();
-         weak = var; // ref count will no increase
+         weak = var; // ref count will no increase weal.is_expired(); // true if "var" goes out of scope
          ```

 6. **Move Semantic**